The Forest (album)

-The Forest is a mostly instrumental album by David Byrne, released in 1991, inspired by the Epic of Gilgamesh and set during the later Industrial Revolution.
+The Forest is a mostly instrumental album by the American musician David Byrne, released in June 1991, inspired by the Epic of Gilgamesh and set during the later Industrial Revolution.
 Some of the music from this orchestral album was originally used in a Robert Wilson directed theatre piece with the same name.
 The Forest premiered at the Theater der Freien Volksbühne, West Berlin in 1988.